aaron-grau/curic/html-css/projects/aa_times/skeleton/README.md

 - add another `<nav>` for the right side
 - add the buttons
-- add the gear icon inside of a button
+- add the gear icon inside of a list element

 The icons are being imported from FontAwesome and are applied using classes.
 Use [this list of classes][font-awesome] to find the right image and the html in the `left-nav` as an example.